OnArrow/recite_word/Lesson/Part 02/04/Lesson 38.md

 ```
 Did she lose her glasses at the theatre?

-No, she'd lost them before she went to teh theatre
+No, she'd lost them before she went to the theatre
 ```

 ```